Garyson1204/HGINet/README.md

 ```
 Our well-trained model is stored in [Google Drive](https://drive.google.com/file/d/1bApr9EhHIdAzagLD_95aKBxwqv7reumX/view).
 After downloading, please change the file path in the corresponding code.

+## Acknowledgement

+This repository is built using the [BiFormer](https://github.com/rayleizhu/BiFormer) and [FSPNet](https://github.com/ZhouHuang23/FSPNet) repositories.